aminakadric/data550-final-project/README.md

 # How to build the docker image in the terminal:

-In the terminal, type `r docker build -t project_image .`
+In the terminal, type `docker build -t project_image .`

 # Link to Docker image from DockerHub: